oryon-dominik/django-template/README.md

 - Edit your `models.py` accordingly and `makemigrations` and `migrate`.

-## incoming soon: Basic vuejs Templates Example App
+## Basic vuejs Templates Example App

 (will be created in the project's `apps` folder, please use a singluar name, that will be automatically pluralized - it's a crud app after all ;-] )